On the Subject of World Domination (and a Super Summer Sale)

 I had no idea that it would become what it has!
 Honestly, the extent of my vision for No Meat Athlete was that a few people would like the blog enough to wear a t-shirt to show everyone at their races that they could do this on a plant-based diet.
 That was it!
 I even remember thinking, after we had sold maybe 40 shirts and I had a few extras lying around, “Okay, I guess these last few aren’t going to sell.
 Oh well, that t-shirt idea was a fun experiment.”
 Luckily I gave it one more try and ordered more, and lots of people started seeing and wanting them.

-If there’s a single reason No Meat Athlete has been a success, I think it’s that my attitude is not the common, preachy one that scares a lot of people away from plant-based diets.
+If there’s a single reason No Meat Athlete has been a success, I think it’s that my attitude towards going vegetarian or vegan is not the common, preachy one that scares a lot of people away from plant-based diets.
 The fear that I’d have to become one of “those people” kept me from trying this diet sooner.
 So I try to just be a normal, genuine guy — not an activist — in my writing, and surprisingly enough, that has resonated with a lot more people than other, harder-sell approaches usually do.

 3. All around us we see plant based runners who label themselves as such in public and happily show off their plant powered lifestyle by wearing running shirts with vegan messages etc. (we do it ourselves all the time!).
 What makes people so open and outgoing about being a “no meat athlete”?